Bobryk/thesis/README.md

 CURRENTLY A PROTOTYPE.
 VERY UNFINISHED.

 This project is a javascript/CSS library that makes 3d graphics on the web extremely simple.

-In order to make an object a 3d box, you just need to add the class "perspective box" to it.
+# Current Features
+perspective-box turns your element into a 3d box perspective-mirror copies your element and fades it into z-space

+# Known Bugs
+Z buffer is off for some background 3d objects.
+Firefox doesnt work
+padding doesnt work